-LL351 Classical Devotional Literature 3 credits
+LL351 Classical Devotional Literature

 The course will focus on devotional and autobiographical works within the Christian tradition, from St. Augustine's Confessions in 400 AD to Henri Nouwen's Genesee Diary in the 20th century.
 May include an off-campus experience.
+Meets General Education requirement for literature.
 (As announced)

-LL354 Modern Drama 3 credits
+LL354 Modern Drama

 Students engage in study of American, English, and European drama from Ibsen to the present.
 The class approaches drama as literature, looking at such technical elements as plot, point of view, symbolism, characterization, and theme.
-Meets general education requirement in Literature.
+Meets General Education requirement for literature.
 (Writing Intensive) (As announced)

-LL356 Young Adult Literature 3 credits
+LL356 Young Adult Literature

 The course will introduce students, especially those seeking secondary licensure in English, to quality young adult literature available for reading and study in the middle and high school classroom.
 Students will examine many of the issues surrounding young adult literature, including censorship, appropriateness, and strategies for reading and using the literature in the classroom.
 Students will learn to apply a variety of critical approaches to reading literature including reader-response, ethnic and gender criticism, and other cultural theories.
 In addition to traditional print, students will also learn to apply reading strategies to graphic and film texts.
+Meets General Education requirement for literature.
 (Fall/Odd)